 Pupil Premium Plus

-Every child adopted from care from England and Wales attracts a grant of £2,345 per annum as long as they have been in care for at least 24 hours.
+Every child adopted from care attracts an annual grant of £2,530 per annum as long as they have been in care for at least 24 hours.
 This also applies to children and young people with a Special Guardianship Order (SGO) or care arrangements order.
 This funding, known as Pupil Premium Plus (sometimes abbreviated to PPP, PPG or PP+) is paid directly by the government to your school.
 Your school is required to use the funding to promote educational achievement and emotional and social welfare by providing specific, targeted support.
 Children and young people are eligible for this grant between reception and Year 11.

 Until 2023, Pupil Premium Plus funding was not available to children adopted from overseas but as long as they are registered on the autumn census, they will now be eligible.
 Parents will need to provide documentation (which may be redacted to hide sensitive information about birth names and families) that their child has been in care for at least 24 hours.
 The statutory guidance on the roles and responsibilities of designated teachers suggests that where parents are unable to provide clear evidence of their child’s status, schools will need to use their discretion.

-To receive the Pupil Premium Plus grant, a child or young person must be registered on the October census.
-If they have not been registered, the funding will not be forthcoming from the DfE until the following year.
-Because there is only one opportunity to register each year, your school should be aware of the adoptive status of children and have had sight of the relevant documents (redacted if preferred by the parent) in advance of the October census.
+To receive the Pupil Premium Plus grant, a child or young person must be registered on the school's October census.
+If they have not been registered, the funding will not be forthcoming from the DfE.

 Early years funding